Business.gov.nl

 Employees with a disability

-Usually, you can simply keep on an employee after they have incurred a disability or hire an employee who already has a disability.
+Do you want to retain or employ an employee with a disability or partial incapacity for work?
 For example, by finding suitable work or by adjusting the workplace.
 The government encourages this and UWV offers various allowances (in Dutch) to employ a disabled person.